g3ntleman/S-Explorer/S-Explorer/README.md

 An Editor targeted at developing in Lisp-Like languages, initially Scheme.
 Written in Obj-C/Cocoa for Mac OS X 10.8 and up.

+Note: This is not in a usable state yet!

 Please install chibi-scheme for the build-in scheme support.

 > brew install chibi-scheme